apache/druid/docs/content/ingestion/index.md

 ```

 ## metricsSpec
  The `metricsSpec` is a list of [aggregators](../querying/aggregations.html).
-If `rollup` is false in the granularity spec, the metrics spec can be an empty list and all columns can be defined in the dimensionsSpec instead.
+If `rollup` is false in the granularity spec, the metrics spec should be an empty list and all columns should be defined in the `dimensionsSpec` instead (without rollup, there isn't a real distinction between dimensions and metrics at ingestion time).
+This is optional, however.

 ## GranularitySpec